-Major house renovations have kept Paws for Reflection more than busy this oast year, and we apologize to our readers for being a bit more absent than we had planned.
+Major house renovations have kept Paws for Reflection more than busy this oast year, and we apologize to our readers for being a bit more absent than we had planned, as we also needed to repair some water damage, but the Water Damage Restoration Toms River helped us with this.

 Add to that major house renovations and unexpected dental work and it put us over the edge.

 Planned time-off from work was eaten up with both of these time killers.
-The renovations were planned.
-The dental work was not.
+The renovations were planned and there will be also have sun awnings, pergolas, blinds, and screens for windows like the ones at https://forbrukerguiden.no/markiser/ to be added.

 Even though others are actually doing the renovations, you can’t just them go at will.
 You need to know: